bkfox/aircox/notes.md

 # for the 1.0
-- sounds:
+- logs:
-    - detect id3 tags
+    - do not add track if between two consecutive diffusions
 - run tests:
     - streamer: dealer & streams hours (to localtime) x diffusions: update & check algorithms